How Many Participants Do You Need for a User Test?

 Performance tests and quantitative studies

-Unlike qualitative tests (where a small sample surfaces major issues), quantitative studies should involve dozens to hundreds of users to ensure sufficient representativeness.
+Unlike qualitative tests (where a small sample brings to light major issues), quantitative studies should involve dozens to hundreds of users to ensure sufficient representativeness.

 High-stakes contexts

-For critical applications (e.g., medical tools, aircraft control interfaces, complex professional software), a larger number of participants may be necessary to ensure no potential error could jeopardize user safety.
+For critical applications (e.g., medical tools, aircraft control interfaces, complex professional software), a larger number of participants may be necessary to ensure no potential error could jeopardise user safety.

 Conclusion